 The construction of loudspeakers requires a few metal parts for support.
 And they are the backplate, the basket, the core, and the top plate.
 Usually, the top plates and back plates are stamped from the steel rolls.
 The top plate is staked or welded to the basket, and then the backplate will be staked to the center part.
 The two plates are instrumental in sandwiching the permanent magnet.

 After metal parts assembling, they are later taken through an in-house e-coat painting process.
 A uniform coating is applied over the whole surface of the metallic parts to a balanced thickness of less than 0.0001”.

 Voice coils obtain an electronic current and produce a magnetic field; the permanent magnet fixed to the loudspeaker basket repels it.
 The magnets come in different forms, materials, and sizes, but they are not magnets until the loudspeaker’s assembly arrives at the end of the production line.
 Some speaker production companies use alnico magnets, ferrite, and lightweight neodymium.

 Soft Parts – Spider, Cone, Surround and Dust Cap

-The loudspeaker’s soft parts are spider, cone, surround, and dust cap.
-Speakers cones are designed in various sizes, and you’ll find the bodies created using typical paper.
+The loudspeaker’s soft parts are a spider, cone, surround, and dust cap.
+Speaker cones are designed in various sizes, and you’ll find the bodies created using typical paper.
 But the surround can be made of rubber, cloth, Santoprene, foam, or paper.
 Both surround and spider make up the mechanical suspension, which gets the cone back to its original resting place.